Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/data-processing/README.md

 # Info

-To use any of the scripts first change directory to the `backend` directory.
+To use any of the scripts first change directory to the `backend`.
+> cd backend